Sideboard

 Confidently, I can at least posit that she is knight of Embereth and a skilled one at that.

 Try to save your tutors if you already have a piece of equipment.
 Tutors are your sole lifelines when you desperately need something specific.
-Whatever one equipment you already have might be the right one to compete against your opponent's strategies, so your mana could go towards further developing your board and pulling ahead.
+Whatever equipment you already have might be fine to compete against your opponent's strategies, so your mana could go towards further developing your board and pulling ahead.
 This is what it means for tutors to be "tempo minus," if any of you are unfamiliar with the concept of tempo.
 It takes mana to cast a tutor, so that mana is no longer developing your board to dig you out of a disadvantageous state or to build your own advantage.
 However, tutors can still make themselves worthwhile through the simple power of having the exact card you need.
-Again, maybe you have a Maul of the Skyclaves that already boosts your combat, but you need to search for Shadowspear as the cheapest source of Lifelink to keep you alive at a precarious lifetotal.
-I might need Conqueror's Flail to secure my play, a Lifelink equipment to grind out an even match, or a Trample equipment to push damage through.
-While there is intentional overlap in their roles, meaning you can theoretically draw into something you need, each still offers enough unique qualities, that recklessly using a tutor might throw away any opportunity to get whatever specific piece you need most.
+Maybe you have a Maul of the Skyclaves that already boosts your combat, but you need to search for Shadowspear as the cheapest source of Lifelink to keep you alive at a precarious lifetotal.
+I might need Conqueror's Flail to secure my risky play, a Lifelink equipment to grind out an even match, or a Trample equipment to push damage through.
+While there is intentional overlap in my equipment's roles, meaning you can theoretically draw into something you need, each still offers enough unique qualities, that recklessly using a tutor might throw away any opportunity to get whatever specific piece you need most.

 Don’t neglect to level up Fighter Class, if more pressing matters don’t demand your mana.
-While Level 2 can keep your deck moving fast in Gwyn's absence, Level 3 in particular lets every spare knight force a creature to block them, pulling your opponent’s potential blockers away from your main equipment bearer.
+While Level 2 can keep this deck moving fast in Gwyn's absence, Level 3 in particular lets every spare knight force a creature to block them, pulling your opponent’s potential blockers away from your main equipment bearer.

 Suggestions